ayivima/vectorkit/README.rst

 ==========

 Vectorkit, inspired by Facebook's Secure and Private AI Course, is part of a series of implementations of mathematical concepts of AI from the scratch.
-Vectorkit seeks to make vector arithmetic simple and convenient for everyone.
-It may serve as a utility in a large ecosystem of scientific libraries or, more simply, as a toy to be played with to understand Vector math.

 ATTRIBUTES AND METHOD OVERVIEW